Endargo/echoes-of-the-past/echoes-of-the-past.md

 ## Road to the Wood of Echoes

 In the morning, your travels begin.
 Seimur greets the party and invites to enter the cart.
 The cab rides for about 3-4 hours before stumbling over Elturgard knights patrolling the area.
-The group consists of three Vengeance paladins, their squires and one warpriest of Tyr.
+The group consists of three Vengeance paladins, their squires and one priest of Lathander.
 Seeing them, Seimur will hide his head under the hood and try to remain silent.

 ![Elturgard Patrol](img/chars/elturgard-patrol.png)
 _Elthurgard patrol_